SarikaRAJPURE/Jobrouter/README.md

 [React Router](https://reactrouter.com/en/main)

 - version 6.4 brought significant changes (loader and action)
+- loaders allow us to preload the data
+- each route can define a "loader" function to provide data to route element before it renders.
+  -must return a value
+- actions allow us to handle the form submissions
+- must return a value
 - pages as independent entities
 - less need for global state
 - more pages